 When the king of the Roxolani complained of the diminution of his subsidy, he investigated his case and made peace with him.
 HA Had.
 6.8

 Upon his arrival in Moesia Inferior, Hadrian negotiated with the Roxolani the new terms of their relations.
 With the help of his trusted subordinate Q. Martius Turbo who Hadrian had appointed as governor of Dacia in replacement of Avidius Nigrinus, the emperor was able to restore order, and an agreement was soon reached with the Roxolani king, Rasparaganus.
-Hadrian agreed to increase Rome’s annual subsidies which Trajan had consented to pay the Sarmartian tribe.
+Hadrian agreed to increase Rome’s annual subsidies, which Trajan had consented to pay the Sarmatian tribe.

-Hadrian’s next action was to abandon the eastern section of Trajan’s Dacia which was given back to the Roxolani.
-As a result, Moesia Inferior reverted to its original boundaries it possessed before the acquisition of Dacia.
-In collaboration with Turbo, Hadrian then reorganised the area and divided Dacia into two separated provinces of different status in the hope of making the province more manageable and less rebellious.
+Hadrian’s following action was to abandon the eastern section of Trajan’s Dacia, which was given back to the Roxolani.
+As a result, Moesia Inferior reverted to the original boundaries it possessed before the acquisition of Dacia.
+In collaboration with Turbo, Hadrian then reorganised the area.
+He divided Dacia into two separate provinces of different statuses to make the province more manageable and less rebellious.

 These new regions were called Dacia Inferior and Dacia Superior (with its capital at Colonia Ulpia Traiana Sarmizegetusa).
-Hadrian also withdrew the Roman army from the western plain leaving the whole plain to the Iazyges and moving back the west border of Dacia.
+Hadrian also withdrew the Roman army from the western plain, leaving the whole plain to the Iazyges and moving back to the west border of Dacia.

-In addition to establishing peaceful relations with the Roxolani, Hadrian granted their king Roman citizenship and recognised him as amici populi Romani.
-Rasparaganus took the name Publius Aelius Rasparaganus, in honour of Hadrian.
+In addition to establishing peaceful relations with the Roxolani, Hadrian granted their king Roman citizenship and recognised him as amici Populi Romani.
+Rasparaganus took the name Publius Aelius Rasparaganus in honour of Hadrian.
 It is believed that Rasparaganus was later exiled from his country and found asylum in Pola (modern-day Pula in Croatia), in the Roman province of Istria.
-An inscription from a sarcophagus found on the Uljanik Island, a small island in the harbour of Pula, records the name of Rasparaganus.
+An inscription from a sarcophagus found on Uljanik Island, a small island in the harbour of Pula, records the name Rasparaganus.
 It was found together with the sarcophagus of his son, Peregrinus.